core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 9. Updating the Gid of its OSCORE groups, upon renewing the respective Security Context.

-10. Acting as key repository, in order to handle the public keys of the members of its OSCORE groups, and provide such public keys to other members of the same group upon request.
+10. Acting as key repository, in order to handle the public keys of the members of its OSCORE groups, and providing such public keys to other members of the same group upon request.
 The actual storage of public keys may be entrusted to a separate secure storage device.

 # Security Considerations  # {#sec-security-considerations}